jnider/bake/README.md

 word 'rule'.
 The first line declares a local variable named 'target', which gets the target name that bake is trying to build.
 The next step is to determine the file type by inspecting the name.
-I use the ## operator to remove everything in the name up to the last dot.
+I use the standard bash ## operator to remove everything in the name up to the last dot.
 Whatever is left after the dot is compared to "o" to see if we are trying to build an .o file.
 If so, we assume that the source file is a C file with the same stem, but a .c extension.
 Then it is trivial to use these two variable names in a command that executes 'gcc'.
-In this example, the result of the compilation is not checked directly (the return code is not used) but 'bake' will make sure the .o file is produced as a result of the compilation before continuing to the next step.
+In this example, the result of the compilation is not checked directly but 'bake' will see the return code when the rule exits and will not continue to the next step if it has failed.
 If the target file is not built for some reason (error in the source code, compiler crashes, etc), 'bake' will quit with an error message about a failed dependency for the parent target.
 ```
 function rule_c
 {
 	local target=$1
+	local flags=#{2:-$CFLAGS}
 	[ ${target##*.} == "o" ] || return -1
 	local src=${target%%.o}.c

 	echo "building $target from $src"
-	gcc $CFLAGS -c $src -o $target
+	gcc $flags -c $src -o $target
 }
 ```
 [1]: bake#L24